dixonge/vagabondians/posts/still-homeless-but-living-in-an-suv.md

 dsq_thread_id:
   - 3074254247
 categories:
-  - sixmonths
+  - Six Months
 tags:
-  - usa
+  - USA
-  - texas
+  - Six Months
-  - sixmonths
+  - Texas
 ---
 Recently we wrote about [escaping the system][1] and some of the difficulties we've faced.
 One obstacle that we faced was simply time itself.
 Late last year we began fine-tuning our strategy and a target time-frame for quitting our jobs.
 Eventually we settled on late March.
 We drew up a timeline and marked off all of the things we needed to do by that date.
 Initially this included purchasing and moving into a travel trailer.
 We eventually decided against that, which had both positive and negative results.